Timain 4-Stage Water Filter Straw (2-Pack) Review 2026

 Final Verdict

 The Timain straw is an incredible value for basic backcountry and emergency water filtration.
-At $7 per straw, there's no excuse not to carry one.
+At such a low per-straw cost, there's no excuse not to carry one.
 Just don't rely on it for virus removal.

 Check Price on Amazon